shamisolchikamhi/honours-project/README.md

 ### honours-project

-This repository conatins my final year honours project in Statistics;
+This repository conatins our final year honours project in Statistics;
 `Assessing the Predictive Performance of StatisticalMethods and Machine Learning Algorithms Using Spatial Cross Validation`.
 R was used for this research.